banner

 Outcomes

-What clinical conditions can benefit from this research?
-Defining the mechanisms by which neurons wired within osmoregulatory circuits detect changes in core body temperature, blood sodium concentration and plasma osmolality will shed light on how environmental factors such as salt intake,
+What other clinical conditions are targeted by this research?
+Defining the mechanisms by which neurons wired within osmoregulatory circuits detect changes in core body temperature, blood sodium concentration and plasma osmolality could shed light on how environmental factors such as salt intake,

-heat exposure and exercise normally cause adaptive changes in fluid-electrolyte balance and blood pressure.
-Pathological changes in these control mechanisms (genetic or environmental) have been linked to conditions such as:
+heat exposure, shift work, jet-lag and exercise normally cause adaptive changes in fluid-electrolyte balance to maintain hydration and blood pressure.
+Pathological changes in these mechanisms have been linked to:

 - hyponatremia caused by drugs (e.g. ecstasy)